Restaurant Etiquette in Japan: How to Avoid Serious Faux Pas

 Following This Dining Etiquette Is Sure to Impress

-Delicious Japanese cuisine is one of the biggest highlights of the country, but dining in Japan can be very different than dining out in your home country.
+Delicious Japanese cuisine is one of the biggest highlights of the country but dining out in Japan can be very different than dining out in your home country.
 By following the Japanese restaurant etiquette above, you can enjoy an excellent meal while avoiding any serious faux pas.
 If you would rather eat restaurant-quality cuisine in the comforts of your home, check out our guide to food delivery and catering in Tokyo.